- Start Prepping

 Here’s another super cool item.
-Have you heard about Piqo, the world’s most powerful, pocket-sized projector?
-2-inches were enough to create the smarter projector with a compost, durable, and intuitive design.
-You can take Piqo wherever you go, enjoying its cinematic power and Hi-Fi speakers.
-Piqo is compatible with more than 3,600 apps, and the 250-inch widescreen will impress your friends and family – even in survival situations you need to be able to entertain.
+Have you heard about Mini DLP Movie Projector, one of the the world’s most powerful, pocket-sized projector?
+With a small, durable, and intuitive design, you can take Tthe Mini DLP wherever you go, enjoying its cinematic power and Hi-Fi speakers.
+The Mini DLP is compatible with ton of apps and the 120-inch widescreen will impress your friends and family – even in survival situations you need to be able to entertain.

 Normal LED lanterns can take up a lot of space in your bag, but Thorfire offers a collapsible mini lantern and flashlight.
 It onlys weighs 5.9 ounces and the foldable design lets you easily put it in a backpack or even your pocket.
 Thorfire lanterns run on built-in rechargeable batteries.
 It can be recharged by a power supply or by hand cranking when you’re out of power.
 You can also hand crank the lantern to charge your smartphone!

 Chainsaws aren’t exactly considered portable friendly, but this pocket chainsaw with a paracord handle is the perfect solution.
 It’s lightweight, versatile, and flexible.
 You can fold the 36 inch long chain into 6 inches, weighing 0.44 pounds.
 If you untie the handles, you can reach a maximum of 275 inches, perfect for reaching higher branches.
 You won’t run out of firewood with the Skyocean Pocket Chainsaw!